-Payers may send incorrect data in a payment report which results in updating the status of the claim to Denied, rather than Deductible.
-In this guide we'll cover:
+Payers may send incorrect data in a Payment Report, resulting in the status of a claim updating to Denied, rather than Deductible.
+In this guide, we'll cover:

 - Why payers sometimes send the Denied status on Deductible claims